The Foxy Hypermedia API!

 This Hypermedia API is designed to give you complete control over your FoxyCart store.
 Anything you can do in the FoxyCart admin, you can also do through this API which means you can embed Foxy into any application.
 As a hypermedia-driven API, there will always be loose coupling between your client and our server allowing both of us to evolve independently.
 If you have any questions, please contact us.

-You can start with the Getting Started section which will walk you through creating your own Foxy hAPI OAuth client for your project, creating (or connecting) to your FoxyCart user and store.
+You can start with the Authentication section which will walk you through creating your own Foxy hAPI OAuth client for your project, creating (or connecting) to your FoxyCart user and store.

 From there, you can run through our Tutorials to get a feel for working with the hypermedia and updating your store resources.